 Our Provisional membership is composed of women, ages 21 – 49, who are engaged in complying with the attendance, service, and financial requirements for admission to Active membership.
 FBJSL holds informational meetings about the League in the spring and summer in order to welcome a new Provisional class each fall.

-The requirements for Provisional Membership presently include: payment of dues, a one-time registration fee and other financial obligations of the League; six hours of volunteer service a month on a designated placement, participation in two Provisional service projects, and volunteering four hours of service the Sugar Plum Market, two hours of service the evening of the FBJSL Spring Fling; purchase three cookbooks, attendance at the Provisional luncheon, monthly Provisional meetings and at least six general membership meetings.
+The requirements for Provisional Membership presently include: payment of dues, a one-time registration fee, six hours of volunteer service a month on a designated placement, participation in two Provisional service projects, and volunteering four hours of service the Sugar Plum Market, attendance at the Provisional luncheon, monthly Provisional meetings and at least six general membership meetings.

 Our Active membership is composed of women, ages 21 – 49, who have completed all Provisional membership requirements.
 An Active member with children under the age of five may request the Mother of Preschoolers (MOPS) status, which requires fewer service hours and increased dues.
 An Active member who works 30 or more hours per week, or who is a student taking 12 or more semester hours, may request the Professional status that also requires fewer service hours and increased dues.
 Actives are voting members of the League and are eligible to hold office.